mila-mamat/Homework-1/README.md

 5. Some properties used throughout the webpage, like font color and font family, are summarized on the top under body{}

-## What went wrong?
-### For homework:
-I dont know why, the font size of my navigation bar is 20px as the original one, but it visually looks bigger to me.
-Will double check later.

-### For responsive design:
-1. <s>For small screen, the  < aside> content is stacked under < main>, but their border is not in align with each other</s> Fixed.

-2. For small screen, hover dropdown menu is not working properly.